mjc-school/MJC-School/stage #2.5/module #1 Architecture advanced/#1. Layered Architecture/content.md

 <H1 style="color: green">Layered Architecture</h1>

-***

 ## Pattern Description

-Layered architecture patterns are n-tier patterns where the components are organized in horizontal layers and each layer has a specific role in the application (e.g., presentation logic or business logic).
+Layered architecture patterns are n-tier patterns where the components are organized in horizontal layers and each layer has a specific role in the application (e.g. presentation logic or business logic).
 It means to be self-independent.
 All components should be interconnected, but not dependent on each other.

 Although the layered architecture pattern does not specify the number and types of layers that must exist in the pattern, most layered architectures consist of four standard layers: presentation, business, persistence, and database.

-In some cases, the business layer and persistence layer are combined into a single business layer, particularly when the persistence logic (e.g., SQL or HSQL) is embedded within the business layer components.
+In some cases, the business layer and persistence layer are combined into a single business layer, particularly when the persistence logic (e.g. SQL or HSQL) is embedded within the business layer components.
 Thus, smaller applications may have only three layers, whereas larger and more complex business applications may contain five or more layers.

 ![](./media/layered_architecture.png "Layered Architecture")